AbrarZahid050/MERN-Project/README.md

 # MERN-Project

 Its a repository for Usama and I to work and learn collectively on a MERN project.
 Creating a generic market place with user authentications and all the modern features.

+## Sub-heading

+working on js algorithm course.